-The Belmont Estate Woodland Ring features an array of displays and demonstrations showcasing some of the woodland craftsmen that can be found at the Kent County Show.
-Visit Belmont’s stand, located next to the ring to find out about the Estate based in Faversham and about their Woodfest event in September.
+The Woodland Ring features an array of displays and demonstrations showcasing some of the woodland craftsmen that can be found at the Kent County Show.

 The Kent Showground is one of the only Showgrounds in the Country which has a woodland area on site.
 Murrain Wood is one of the most beautiful areas at the Show, allowing visitors to take a relaxing stroll and enjoy the shade created by the stunning mature trees which include oak, ash and beech trees.
-Visit an array of trade stands, sit and enjoy a cup of coffee and piece of cake in the coffee shop or enjoy watching the rural craft demonstrators at work.
+Visitors could see an array of trade stands, sit and enjoy a cup of coffee and piece of cake in the coffee shop and enjoy watching the rural craft demonstrators at work.

-Traditional woodland crafts including trug making, wattle hurdle making, stick making and woodland sculpture offer visitors the opportunity to talk to the people still practising these ancient crafts.
-Our chainsaw carver will spend the three days of the Kent County Show carving numerous creative pieces.
+Traditional woodland crafts including trug making, wattle hurdle making, stick making and woodland sculpture offered visitors the opportunity to talk to the people still practicing these ancient crafts.
+Our chainsaw carver spent the three days of the Kent County Show carving numerous creative pieces.
 Local to Kent, his family have been involved with the Show for over 50 years.
-All our craft demonstrators will be happy to talk you through their skill so feel free to ask questions.

 During the visit to the woodland area, visitors were able to meet our stunning working horses.
 These strong but beautiful animals are still used commercially today.
 An environmentally sensitive management technique, the art of horse drawn timber extraction offers woodland managers a viable low-impact alternative in situations where the use of machines may either be inappropriate or uneconomic.
-During the Show our horses will be providing demonstrations of this traditional craft.
+During the Show our horses provided demonstrations of this traditional craft.

 The use of woodlands for recreational activities is on the rise.
-Visit the Kent Scouts and Girlguiding Kent stands to see how these successful youth organisations use the outside in their programmes.
-Have a go at archery or try your hand at rifle shooting.
+The Kent Scouts and Girlguiding Kent joined us to demonstrate how they use the outside in their programmes.
+Visitors could also have a go at archery and try their hand at rifle shooting.